 The Information Technology course develops the ability to employ computer and other information technologies in writing and in manipulation of data, and understanding the nature and limits of information technology.
-(Any Introductory course with a CSC or ITY prefix)
+(Any Introductory course with a CSC or ITY prefix, with the exception of ITY 250, which counts under Aesthetic Sensitivity.)